Network Packet Forensic using Wireshark

 Different Types of TCP flags

-TCP flags are used within TCP header as these are control bits that specify particular connection states or information about how a packet should be set.
+TCP flags control bits specify particular connection states or information about how a packet should be set in TCP headers.
 TCP flag field in a TCP segment will help us to understand the function and purpose of any packet in the connection.

-From given below image you can observe Hexadecimal information of TCP header field and using the given table you can study these value to obtain their original value.
+From image given below, you can observe Hexadecimal information of TCP header field.
+Using the given table you can study these value to obtain their original value.

-Sequence and acknowledgment numbers are is a major part of TCP, and they act as a way to guarantee that all data is transmitted consistently since all data transferred through a TCP connection must be acknowledged by the receiver in a suitable way.
-When an acknowledgment is not received, then the sender will again send all data that is unacknowledged.
+Sequence and acknowledgment numbers play a major part in TCP.
+They serve as a way to guarantee that all data transmits consistently.
+Since, the receiver must acknowledge all data transferred through a TCP connection in a suitable way.
+When the receiver does not send an acknowledgment, the sender will again send all unacknowledged data.

 Using given below table you can read Hex value of other Port Number and their Protocol services.
 Although these services operate after getting acknowledgment from the destination network and explore at application layer OSI model.